fengxiaohua102/LIFT/Readme.md

 **Future improvements:**

-The ghost images pose a challenge for robust depth extraction of scenes showing a very large depth range.
-Better handling ghost images includes using more projection angles in LIFT and also smart algorithms, which will need more efforts and innovation.
+The ghost images pose a challenge for robust depth extraction of scenes with a very large depth range.
+Better handling of ghost images includes using more projection angles in LIFT and smart algorithms, which will need more efforts and innovative thinking.